martinp23/wfh-comp-resources/make-lib-bookmarklet.md

-UNSW has a proxy through which logged-in users can access journal articles off-site.
+UNSW has a proxy which allows logged-in users to access journal articles off-site and without the VPN.

 This page describes how to make a button for your bookmarks bar which will reload the active tab using the proxy.
+You'd typically press this button when you arrived at a paywalled journal article.
+Your browser will then reload the tab and you would have access to the article, provided UNSW subscribes.

 ### Instructions for Chrome